Generic name: hydromorphone (oral) [ HYE-droe-MOR-fone ]

-Keep track of the amount of medicine used from each new bottle.
-Hydromorphone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?

 Since hydromorphone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A hydromorphone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, very slow breathing, or coma.

 What should I avoid while using hydromorphone?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how hydromorphone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how hydromorphone will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Hydromorphone side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Hydromorphone may cause serious side effects.
 Call your doctor at once if you have:

 confusion, feelings of extreme happiness or sadness;

-severe weakness or drowsiness; or
+severe weakness or drowsiness;

-a light-headed feeling, like you might pass out.
+a light-headed feeling, like you might pass out;

-Common side effects may include:
+Common side effects of hydromorphone may include: